Rajat Patidar: Domestic career

+Franchise career

-In February 2021, Patidar was bought by the Royal Challengers Bangalore in the IPL auction ahead of the 2021 Indian Premier League.
-He managed to score only 71 runs in the four games he played and was subsequently released ahead of the 2022 Indian Premier League.
+In February 2021, Patidar was bought by Royal Challengers Bangalore in the IPL auction ahead of the 2021 Indian Premier League.
+He managed to score only 71 runs in the four games he played and was subsequently released.

-Patidar went unsold in the 2022 IPL Player Auction.
-Later, Patidar was signed by Royal Challengers Bangalore mid-season as a replacement for the injured Luvnith Sisodia for INR 20 Lakhs.
-On 25 May 2022, in the Eliminator match in the 2022 Indian Premier League, Patidar scored a match winning knock of 112* (54) against Lucknow Super Giants.
-This proved to be a record-breaking innings for Patidar, as he became the first uncapped player to score a century in the playoffs stage of the Indian Premier League.
-This was also the joint-fastest century (49 balls) by a player in the playoffs stage, he equaled the record of Wridhiman Saha, who also scored a 49 ball century for the Kings XI Punjab (now Punjab Kings) in the 2014 IPL Finals.
-Patidar ended the 2022 season with 333 runs scored in just 8 matches at an average of 55.50 with the help of a century and 2 half-centuries.
-Ahead of the 2023 Indian Premier League he was retained by Royal Challengers Bangalore.
+Patidar went unsold in the 2022 IPL auction but was later signed by Royal Challengers Bangalore as a mid-season replacement.
+On 25 May 2022, in the Eliminator match in the 2022 Indian Premier League, he scored a match winning 112 not out against Lucknow Super Giants.
+This proved to be a record-breaking innings for Patidar, as he became the first uncapped player to score a century in the playoff stage of the Indian Premier League.
+This was also the joint-fastest century (49 balls) by a player in the playoff stage.
+Patidar ended the 2022 season with 333 runs scored in eight matches at an average of 55.50.

+Ahead of the 2023 Indian Premier League he was retained by Royal Challengers Bangalore, but missed the IPL 2023 due to Achilles Heel injury.

+In 2024 Indian Premier League he scored 395 runs in 13 innings at an average of 30.38 and at a strike rate of 177.13 which included 5 half-centuries.

+When Patidar was retained by Royal Challengers Bangalore ahead of the 2025 Indian Premier League some analysts opined that he was in the race for the franchise's captaincy, especially with skipper Faf du Plessis not retained.
+With Virat Kohli opting to continue just as a player Patidar was appointed the new RCB captain for IPL 2025.
+Under his captaincy, RCB clinched IPL trophy for the first time.

+International career

 As a result of a phenomenal domestic season and his performances in 2022 IPL season, Patidar was named in the One-Day International (ODI) squad for the series against South Africa in the month of October.
 Later in February 2023 he was named in the ODI squad against New Zealand as an injury replacement for Shreyas Iyer.
-However he failed to make it to the playing eleven on both the occasions and is yet to make his international debut.
+However he failed to make it to the playing eleven on both the occasions.

-Net Worth

-Patidar’s net worth is estimated to be between 1-2 Crores in Indian Rupees.
-This money has come from sources such as endorsements, match fees, and investments.
+He made his ODI debut on 21 December 2023 against South Africa, where he scored 22 runs in 16 balls.

+In January 2024, he was named as a replacement for Virat Kohli in India's squad for the first two matches of the test series against England.
+He made his Test debut on 2 February 2024 in the second match of the series, scoring 32 and 9 runs in the first and second innings, respectively.